hilltracer/rchain/node/README.md

 ### 3.2 Bootstrapping a Private Network

-It is possible to set up a private RChain network by running a standalone node and using it for bootstrapping other nodes.
+It is possible to set up a private Rhonix network by running a standalone node and using it for bootstrapping other nodes.
 Here we run one on port 4000:

 ```
 $ ./bin/rnode run -s -p 4000